Window Coverings vs Window Treatments: What's the Difference?

 Can window treatments and window coverings be used together?

 Yes, both window treatments and window coverings complement each other and can be used together.
 Window coverings control light and privacy, while treatments add style.
+Learn more about these styling options in our dedicated guide to window treatments.

 What’s the best choice for a modern home?